bowman2001/perplexdoc/content/doc/security/content-security.md

 ## Don’t allow raw HTML

-There already is a good reason for _Goldmark_ to discard all HTML in Markdown by default: _The whole purpose of **Markdown** is to get rid of coding HTML directly_.
+There already is a good reason for Goldmark to discard all HTML in Markdown by default: The whole purpose of **Markdown** is to get rid of coding HTML directly.

 The security concern is simple: Raw HTML allows to inject all kinds of malicious code into a website – to call external Javascript routines in a `<script>`-tag would be the most obvious one.